sensein/brainkbdocs/docs/deployment_userinterface.md

 		```
 		npm install next@latest react@latest react-dom@latest
 		```
-		If you get issue with depenency, add `--legacy-peer-deps` options.
+		If you get issue with dependency, add `--legacy-peer-deps` options.
 	- Installation of the dependencies.
 		```
 		npm install